hellodanylo/ucla-deeplearning/README.md

 ```
 See the AWS slides for information on available instance sizes.

-To install Nvidia drivers, if using GPU instance type (p2 or p3):
+To install Nvidia drivers, when using GPU instance type (p2 or p3):
 ```
 ./dev/cli.py ec2-nvidia
 ```